top of page

 Detour 1945 | Tom Neal, Ann Savage

-Shamus Dust takes its cue from noir movies that showed how smart, convincing women could also be as dark and transgressive as their times or any of the men around them.
+SHAMUS DUST takes its cue from noir movies that showed how smart, convincing women could also be as dark and transgressive as their times or any of the men around them.

 D.O.A.
 1950 |Dir Rudolph Maté |Edmond O'Brien, Pamela Britton